Can A Judge Force A Parent To Take Children Back To Their Home Country Even If There Is A Risk Of Harm From The Other

 The court of appeal ruled the trial judge failed to prioritize the children’s best interest by requiring the mother to return to England.
 As a result, court determined the trial judge was without jurisdiction to order the mother to return to England with her children.

 Did the trial judge err in refusing to determine if the children were at grave risk of serious harm?

 The court determined that Article 13(b) of the Hague Convention required the trial judge to consider the possibility of grave risk of serious harm.
 The mother had submitted “the threatening, abusive and intolerable behaviour towards the [mother] by the [father], and drinking and smoking habits of the [father] reflects inability to create a safe environment free of danger for the children.”
 She added that the father is physically abusive, verbally abusive, and financially controlling.
 In writing its decision, the court referenced a 2008 decision stating that a grave risk of harm to the mother can constitute a risk to children as well.

 The court ordered the original decision to be set aside.
 The court stated the English courts could determine the issues between the parties, including whether the mother could return to Canada with the children.

-At Arbesman Hamilton LLP we approach issues of divorce, separation, custody, and access with compassion and experience.
+At Lex Arbesman Legal we approach issues of divorce, separation, custody, and access with compassion and experience.
 We understand the difficulties families endure during these times and aim to make the process as easy as possible to our clients by providing outstanding legal service and ensuring your rights and interests are protected throughout the process.
 Please call us at 416-481-5604 or reach us online to schedule a consultation today.